Request your complimentary Expedition Guide

 My name is Brandon Lake, I'm here with Western River Expeditions.
 We're going to talk about how to pack for your expedition.
 It is a very unique opportunity to come down here in the beauties of this incredible place and have a wonderful time, but it's always going to be a better vacation if you are prepared.
 Down here, things are a little unpredictable, and we are going to run through a couple of items that are going to make your experience on this expedition one that will be both unforgettable and more comfortable.

 The next thing you are going to see is your swimsuit.
 You could look at a couple of different things there.
-You could do a pair of boardshorts type swimsuits, those work just fine.
+You could do a pair of board-shorts-type swimsuits, those work just fine.
 A lot of our guests prefer to bring something like these, something with more pockets and maybe a zipper pocket on the side.
-They are kind of a cargo short that works very well.
-Now for woman, most woman find it most comfortable to bring a tankini top and bottom, not a full one piece suit because that makes changing and so forth in these conditions a little more difficult.
+They are a kind of cargo short that works very well.
+Now for women, most women find it most comfortable to bring a tankini top and bottom, not a full one-piece suit because that makes changing and so forth in these conditions a little more difficult.
 But if you have a top and a bottom and a good pair of shorts it is a lot more comfortable when you're sitting on these rubber rafts with the water, sand, and the elements and so forth if we have our legs covered.
 So that covers the swimsuit portion of what we need to bring.

-Next on the list you are going to see shirts.
+Next on the list, you are going to see shirts.
 Now there are a couple of different options here when we talk about shirts.
-One popular option is the long sleeve UPF style shirts, they offer great sun protection, in addition they can get wet and keep us cool.
+One popular option is the long sleeve UPF style shirts, they offer great sun protection, in addition, they can get wet and keep us cool.
 Some people during the hotter months even prefer to bring a cotton shirt that will hold the water and keep us cool for even longer.
-But I think these quick drying shirts are a good solution because you can get in the canyon and you get these shirts wet and they will dry fairly quickly and sometimes that's desirable, if it has gotten a little cooler or it's in the morning you do want your shirt to dry off a little more quickly and so thats a nice thing.
+But I think these quick-drying shirts are a good solution because you can get in the canyon and you get these shirts wet and they will dry fairly quickly and sometimes that's desirable, if it has gotten a little cooler or it's in the morning you do want your shirt to dry off a little more quickly and so that's a nice thing.
 If you are hot you can always continue to get it wet, and that's good.
-But think about maybe bring a longsleeve shirt, not only for cooler weather like we would normally thing but actually for sun protection.
-Another great shirt for the canyon is something like the one I'm wearing, this shirt can convert up because you can roll the sleeves and bottom them and it converts into a short sleeve.
+But think about maybe bringing a long sleeve shirt, not only for cooler weather like we would normally think but actually for sun protection.
+Another great shirt for the canyon is something like the one I'm wearing, this shirt can convert up because you can roll the sleeves and it converts into a short sleeve.
 Or you can roll that back down for sun protection.
-That is a great. sort of, hybrid option there as well.
-Of course these come in short sleeve varieties as well and those can work nicely as well.
+That is a great hybrid option there as well.
+Of course, these come in short sleeve varieties as well and those can work nicely as well.
 So it's good to have a good couple of shirts that you can wear, don't plan on necessarily needing a different shirt for every day.
 Check your packing list for the quantity suggested and really follow that.
-Most of us tend to overpack, we think we are going somewhere where you need a different set of clothing, like we might think on a standard vacation.
+Most of us tend to overpack, we think we are going somewhere where we need a different set of clothing like we might think on a standard vacation.
 Really, out here we can wash those clothes and we can re-wear them very easily.
 You don't need to pack a lot.

-The next thing on our list are socks.
-Now generally you won't be wearing your socks, unless you're a fan of wearing socks under your sandals like some are.
+The next thing on our list is socks.
+Now generally you won't be wearing your socks unless you're a fan of wearing socks under your sandals like some are.
 But if we do get a foot injury or something like that socks can be a real nice protector against things getting into that.
-So we might want a paid and it's always good to have as a back up.
+So we might want a paid and it's always good to have as a backup.

 The next thing we see on the list is a lightweight fleece.
-Now i'm going to go over how to pack for the cooler weather trips as well.
+Now I'm going to go over how to pack for the cooler weather trips as well.
 But it is a good idea on most trips throughout the summer to just have a real lightweight fleece.
 It may be something you wear on a cooler night, as things can cool down.
-You may wear it in the morning when you get up in the morning sometimes is a little cooler before you get on the water.
-Something nice about this, is if it does cool off, maybe after a rainstorm or something like that, you can keep this with you and layer it up over your shirt and underneath your rain gear and really warm yourself up underneath those layers.
+You may wear it in the morning when you get up.
+The morning sometimes is a little cooler before you get on the water.
+Something nice about this is if it does cool off, maybe after a rainstorm or something like that, you can keep this with you and layer it up over your shirt and underneath your rain gear and really warm yourself up underneath those layers.

 One really critical element is our water bottle.
-Staying hydrated in the canyon is one of the most important things we can do and one of the more biggest issues we have in the canyon.
+Staying hydrated in the canyon is one of the most important things we can do and one of the biggest issues we have in the canyon.
 So make sure you have an excellent water bottle and something to clip it on with.
 This can be really handy to just clip onto ropes.
-This is called a carabiner and we clip that onto our bottle and then clip it on to the rope on the boat and you keep near by and fill it up continuously throughout the day and drink to stay hydrated.
-Now there are some options for keeping this bottle a little cooler that have just come out so it's something to think about.
+This is called a carabiner and we clip that onto our bottle and then clip it onto the rope on the boat and you keep nearby and fill it up continuously throughout the day and drink to stay hydrated.
+Now there are some options for keeping this bottle a little cooler that has just come out so it's something to think about.
 You can find them in stores as well.
-You can actually store you bottle inside and it will keep your bottle a little cooler, actually quite cool, throughout the day.
+You can actually store your bottle inside and it will keep your bottle a little cooler, actually quite cool, throughout the day.
 You can still clip that whole thing to the raft as well.

 Another item you may want to bring down to the river is a river map.
 This is a great item to have here.
 You can keep it in your day bag, it is really nice for seeing where you are in the canyon.
 It also contains a lot of history and historical pictures that are fun to look at as well.